-- Buy UL approved space heaters that have safety features like automatic shut off if tipping over occurs.
+- Buy UL-rated space heaters that have safety features like automatic shut-off in case of tip over.

 - Make sure cords are not frayed or cracked.

-- Don’t use the same circuit or outlet for an electric heater as another heater or other high-wattage electronics or appliances like TVs, DVRs, laptops, printers, lamps, and microwaves.
+- Avoid using the same circuit or outlet for an electric heater as another heater or other high-wattage electronic or appliance like a TV, DVR, laptop, printer, lamp, or microwave.

-- Don’t run power cords under rugs or through high traffic areas.
+- Never place power cords under rugs or through high traffic areas.